 Sleep is a mystery.

-Scientists acknowledge certain objective features of sleep, but, beyond that, differ in what they see as its essential elements.
+Scientists acknowledge certain objective features of sleep, but otherwise differ in what they see as its essential elements.
 In defining it, would they emphasize the biological nature of the activity, its purpose or its benefits?
-Would "sleep" encompass those squishy states of semi-consciousness between sleeping and wakefulness?
+Would "sleep" encompass those squishy states of semi-consciousness between being asleep and awake?
 What about alcohol black-outs and comas, or when you zone out during slide 51 of a coworker's scintillating presentation on growth tactics?
 And we haven't even broached the philosophical side of things.

 So we asked a variety of experts to answer the question "What is sleep?" in one sentence or less.
 Some definitions are specific to certain functions; others are wonderfully vague.
 All of them offer perspective on the universal act of rest.